 Tel Aviv, Israel

-Thank goodness for Tel Aviv, says nearly anyone who has ever lived anywhere else in Israel.
-The city is a bubble, which isn’t usually a good thing.
+Tel Aviv is a bubble, and bubbles aren’t usually a great thing.
 But it can be a relief in a region where politics and religion are omnipresent, and you just want to leave it all behind for a little while to surf and restore your sanity.
 Of course, not everyone has that privilege.